rahul-analytics29/PanicAttacks-Data-Analysis-PowerBI-Reports/README.md

-#  Panic Attack Analysis – Power BI Dashboard
+#  Panic Attack Analysis – Power BI Reports

 ## Project Overview
 This Power BI project dives into  focusing on understanding **panic attacks** through data.
-By visualizing triggers, demographics, and lifestyle patterns, this dashboard helps uncover the **hidden correlations between stress, habits, and emotional well-being**.
+By visualizing triggers, demographics, and lifestyle patterns, this Reports helps uncover the **hidden correlations between stress, habits, and emotional well-being**.

 The goal is to turn raw behavioral and psychological data into **actionable insights** that promote awareness.